mrworkman/replay-syslog/README.md

      --address <listen_address>
                  The hostname or IP address to listen on.
 (Default: 127.0.0.1).
      --help      Print this help text and exit.
-     --file <file_name>
-                 The file to read the syslog messages from.
      --port <port>
                  The port to listen for incoming messages on.
      --receive-buffer <N>